Lung Cancer & Occupational Exposure to Asbestos

 • Wallboard

-Electricians worked with asbestos since it was heat-resistant and reduced the risk of electrical fires.
+Asbestos exposure in electricians was common since this material was heat-resistant and reduced the risk of electrical fires.

 Asbestos was used in electrical wire insulation, motor controllers, circuit boards, and other equipment for decades.
-Electricians might’ve also disturbed asbestos found in buildings (such as insulation) as they removed or installed electrical components.
+Electricians also risked occupational exposure to asbestos from insulation in buildings as they removed or installed electrical components.

-In 1989, the town Cloquet, Minnesota had a lung cancer rate 36% higher than the general population.
-Many of the town’s men worked in a factory owned by Conwed, a company that used asbestos to make ceiling tile and mineral board.
+At one time, the town of Cloquet, Minnesota had a lung cancer rate 36% higher than the general public due to occupational exposure to asbestos.
+Many of the town’s residents worked in a factory owned by Conwed, which used asbestos to make ceiling tile and mineral board.

 The factory workers used bags of asbestos on the job, which coated their clothing and the cars they drove home in.
 A former employee stated he didn’t believe “anybody could have worked in worse conditions.”

-Firefighters could have faced occupational asbestos exposure if a building made with asbestos-containing products caught on fire.
-The asbestos fibers could then get picked up by the smoke and be inhaled by the firefighters.
+Firefighters could have faced occupational exposure to asbestos if an older building caught on fire.
+Any asbestos fibers inside could get picked up by the smoke that firefighters breathed in.

 Get help for asbestos-related diseases like lung cancer and mesothelioma.
 Call (877) 446-5767 right now.

-Many plane and auto mechanics likely suffered from occupational asbestos exposure on a daily basis before the early 1980s.
+Many plane and auto mechanics likely suffered from occupational exposure to asbestos on a daily basis before the early 1980s.
 Asbestos was used in plane and car parts since it reduced friction and heat.

 • Brakes and brake pads